kurtosis-tech/kurtosis/docs/docs/guides/how-to-compose-your-own-testnet.md

 ---

 :::tip
 If you'd prefer to dive into the code example, visit the repository [here](https://github.com/kurtosis-tech/geth-lighthouse-package).

+If you'd prefer not to run it on your local machine, try it out on the [Kurtosis playground](https://gitpod.io/?autoStart=true&editor=code#https://github.com/kurtosis-tech/geth-lighthouse-package)
 :::

 ## Introduction